The BBC has announced it plans to give away one million mini-computers to schoolchildren across the country.

 Tony Hall, director-general at the BBC, said: “This is exactly what the BBC is all about – bringing the industry together on an unprecedented scale and making a difference to millions.”

-“Just as we did with the BBC Micro in the 1980s, we want to inspire the digital visionaries of the future.”
+“Just as we did with the BBC Micro in the 1980s,

 He added: “Only the BBC can bring partners together to attempt something this ambitious, this important to Britain’s future on the world stage.”